scottwalmsley/SmpdbParser/README.md

 ```java
  private static final long serialVersionUID = 1L;
  ```
-..it is important that these are appropirately used in the context of your usage or a NoClassDef exception will occur, either on the same machine or between machines.
+..it is important that these are appropriately used in the context of your usage or a NoClassDef exception will occur, either on the same machine or between machines.
 They have been set up appropriately in this repository and work as written.
 Examples of serialization and de-serialization are